aamir-mustafa/super-resolution-adversarial-defense/README.md

 git clone https://github.com/aamir-mustafa/super-resolution-adversarial-defense
 cd super-resolution-adversarial-defense
 ```
-## Waveley Denoising
+## Wavelet Denoising

-1. Wavelet_Denoising.py-- (change the path of adversarial images and ground truth labels).
+ Wavelet_Denoising.py-- (change the path of adversarial images and ground truth labels).

 * The denoised images will be saved in 'denoised_images_folder' folder.